Uni-/chocobar/README.md

 Chocobar
 =========

-__Chocobar is under development.__ Anything written below can be changed later since it is not determined.
+__Chocobar is under development.__ Anything written below can be changed until 1.0 is released.

 ----